makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 Another possible way to reduce the signals available is to turn off functionality/capabilities altogether like HTML canvas or audio content that are commonly used for browser fingerprinting.
 However, many sites won’t load correctly without these technologies, and the online experience can suffer.

-Finally, some browsers like [Brave](https://brave.com/) use 'farbling', or randomness to signal outputs so a visitor's fingerprint is generated using constantly changing inputs.
+Finally, some browsers like [Brave](https://brave.com/) use a method of spoofing called 'farbling'.
+Farbling introduces randomness to signal outputs so a visitor's fingerprint is generated using constantly changing inputs.
 Even this research-backed method has drawbacks for particularly sophisticated fingerprinting methods, as the [farbling can be reverted](https://fingerprintjs.com/blog/audio-fingerprinting/) and using fuzzy matching, fingerprints can be correctly associated despite small differences.

 ## Creating a Fingerprint